10 Top tips for visiting beautiful Bali after the Pandemic

 Restaurants:

-Ombak – (Best morning bunch spot on the beach) – https://www.instagram.com
+Ombak – (Best morning brunch spot on the beach) – https://www.instagram.com

 Thai Pantry – (Best sunset vibes) – https://www.instagram.com

-Thai Pantry has delicious & healthy Thai food, plus matching magestic views of the ocean and Bali Agung Volcano.
+Thai Pantry has delicious & healthy Thai food, plus matching majestic views of the ocean and Bali Agung Volcano.
 It’s a must do on your list when visiting Lembongan

 Ginger & Jamu – (Best healthy food & beach vibes) – https://www.instagram.com